Careers

 -

-At Mala, we cultivate a workplace where diversity is celebrated, and everyone feels a sense of belonging.
-We understand that every team member brings unique strengths, perspectives, and experiences that enhance the care we provide.
+At Mala, we cultivate a workplace at all three clinics (Ann Arbor, Farmington Hills, or Plymouth) where diversity is celebrated, and everyone feels a sense of belonging.
+We understand that every team member brings unique strengths, perspectives, and experiences that enhance the evaluation, psychotherapy, OT, and psychiatry care we provide.
 You’ll find an inclusive environment that values authenticity, where you can show up as your true self.

 -